virustotalop/WorldGuardX/README.md

 WorldGuardX features
 ---------

-* Disable or enable all of the WorldGuard events, all events can be enabled or disable in the config file.
+* Disable or enable all of the WorldGuard events, all events can be enabled or disabled in the config file.

 Licenses
 ---------